Life in a Year: Plot

-Daryn, who is being groomed to get into Harvard by his father Xavier, meets Isabelle one night while trying to sneak into a rapper’s concert and is instantly drawn to her.
-He courts and eventually falls in love with her but when Daryn confesses his love, Isabelle reveals that she has cancer and hasn't got much time left.
+Convinced that his only goal in life is to get into Harvard by his father Xavier, Daryn meets a girl named Isabelle one night while trying to sneak into a rapper's concert and is instantly drawn to her.
+He courts and eventually falls in love with her but when Daryn confesses his love, Isabelle reveals that she has cancer and doesn't have much time left.

-So, Daryn makes a plan to live a life in a year.
-Isabelle recognises his potential as a rapper and helps him to make his first demo CD.
-When Daryn takes her to meet his parents.
-Xavier, disliking Isabelle, uses the moment to fire questions at her.
+Daryn makes a plan to live a life in a year.
+Isabelle recognizes his potential as a rapper and helps him to make his first demo CD.
+When Daryn takes her to meet his parents, Xavier, disliking Isabelle, uses the moment to fire questions at her.
 He concludes by saying it is his responsibility to protect his son from distractions, such as girls; especially those like Isabelle.
 Feeling offended and rejected, Isabelle and her drag queen, parental figure Phil leave and Daryn is left alone and depressed.

-A few days later, Daryn is shortlisted at Harvard and he attends his interview with his father.
+A few days later, Daryn is shortlisted at Harvard and he attends his interview with Xavier.
 When asked what skills and abilities he has, he loses himself to memories of Isabelle.
-To his father's disappointment, he ends up saying worthless things and excuses himself.

-Later at home, Daryn quarrels with his father and is almost punched by him but his mother intervenes and stops the fight.
+To his father's disappointment, he ends up saying exactly what Isabelle had made him realize that all his accomplishments are in the grand scheme of a life he is living only for his father, and excuses himself.
+Later at home, Daryn quarrels with Xavier and is almost punched by him but his mother Catherine intervenes and stops the fight.
 Daryn goes to Isabelle and apologizes, deciding to abandon his family and leave town with Isabelle.